 The overall aim of the Finance Committee is to provide oversight to the Div.
 44's finances and recommendations to the EC on potential corrective or new avenues for the budget or finances.
 The committee examines and periodically reviews the budget, financial forecasts, and anticipated funding streams, and makes recommendations to the full EC for changes to the management or operation of the division's finances.

 This committee is charged with developing the membership base and representing membership interests before the Executive Committee.
 Maintaining current members, adding new members, and addressing the needs and interests of members are continual issues for the Membership Committee.
 Information about joining is available on the Participate in Div.
 44 page.

-Chairs: Joshua Kellison, Wyatt Evans
+Chairs: Joshua Kellison and Wyatt Evans

 The Program Committee is responsible for the Division's programming at the annual APA Convention.
 The committee develops a program representing current research and scholarship on lesbian, gay, bisexual, and transgender psychology, and is also responsible for the Division's hospitality suite at Convention.
 The hospitality suite provides a place for LGBT conference attendees and those interested in LGBT issues to gather, socialize, exchange ideas, and network.
 Please see our APA Convention page for information about Div.
 44 programming.

-Chairs: Samantha Tornello (Suite Coordinator), Ja'Nina Garrett-Walker
+Chairs: Samantha Tornello (Suite Coordinator) and Ja'Nina Garrett-Walker

 Public Policy Committee